Petr Pavel: Personal life

 Pavel speaks Czech, English, French, and Russian.
-He has two sons with his first wife, Hana; they later divorced.
+He has two sons by his first wife, Hana; they later divorced.
 He is married to his second wife, Eva Pavlová, who holds the rank of lieutenant colonel in the Czech Army.
 Before 2012, Pavel moved to Černouček, where he has lived ever since.
 Pavel holds a concealed carry license.
-He is non-religious.
+He is an atheist.